DeKalb County DUI Lawyers

 What happens if I lose my license suspension hearing?

-Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt) and you lose your license suspension hearing.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), and you lose your license suspension hearing.
 In that case, the judge will issue an order affirming the license suspension and transmit the order to the Georgia Department of Driver Services, which will then suspend your license.
 Because the burden on the DeKalb DUI officer is low to meet in these license suspension hearings, there is a good possibility that your license may be suspended.
 However, our DeKalb DUI lawyers still may be able to gain an advantage in the criminal case based on the testimony from the hearing.
 The decision can be appealed if the judge commits a ruling error.
-Also, if your DeKalb DUI charge is reduced or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law, if Driver Services is properly notified.
+Also, suppose your DeKalb DUI charge is reduced or dismissed, or you are found not guilty.
+In that case, the suspension is lifted and deleted from your driver’s history as a matter of law if Driver Services is appropriately notified.

 Can I handle the license suspension hearing in my DeKalb DUI case, or should I hire a DeKalb County DUI lawyer?